educ8s/Simple-Image-Classifier-with-Tensorflow.js/README.md

 # Simple-Image-Classifier-with-Tensorflow.js

-This is a very Simple Image Classifier using Tensorflow.js
+This is a very Simple Image Classifier using Tensorflow.js using a Webcam.